bitovi/bitops/docs/plugins.md

 * `deploy.sh` - The main entrypoint for your plugin
 * `bitops.schema.yaml` - Defines the parameters users have access to.
 The corresponding `bitops.config.yaml` within the BITOPS_ENVIRONMENT folder will configure the parameter values.
 For more information, you can look at our [example plugin](https://github.com/bitops-plugins/example-plugin) repo that prints your name and favorite color!
 * `plugin.config.yaml` - A file used to describes the plugin configuration to BitOps

+When you're ready to test your new plugin, check out the [local development](development-local.md) page for build and testing instructions.